The four types of workers’ compensation benefits are medical, disability, rehabilitation, and death benefits for dependents.

 2. Disability Benefits Through Workers’ Compensation

-If your work injury affects your ability to work, you may be eligible for disability benefits through workers’ compensation.
+If your injury affects your ability to work, you may be eligible for disability benefits through workers’ compensation.
 These benefits typically fall into one of four different categories:

 Temporary Total Disability

-Many injured workers are able to receive temporary total disability for a certain period of time.
+Many injured workers can receive temporary total disability for a certain time.
 In Georgia, you must be unable to return to work for at least seven days to qualify for temporary total disability payments.
-If you are away from work for at least 21 consecutive days, you will also receive payment for the first seven days you are away.

 Temporary total disability benefits equal two-thirds of the average weekly wage you were earning before your work injury (capped at $675 per week).
 You also can’t receive these benefits for over 400 weeks unless you have a catastrophic injury.